openhab/openhab-android/docs/USAGE.md

 ## Permanent Deployment

-If you want to use openHAB Android on a wall mounted tablet, go to settings and tick `Disable display timer` and `Fullscreen`.
+If you want to use openHAB Android on a wall mounted tablet, go to settings and select `Disable display timer` and `Fullscreen`.

 ## Help and Technical Details